 Language skills are vital for our country and particularly for our students who are destined to become our future workforce.
 However, learning a language is not only important for the world of work, it is also a wonderful life-enriching skill which gives our students the confidence to travel and explore the world.
 At George Pindar School we offer French to Year 7, building on knowledge they have gained in primary school.
-This continues into Year 8, so that at the end of KS3 theu are able to make clear and informed choices about learning languages at KS4.
+This continues throughout KS3 so that students are able to make clear and informed choices about learning languages at KS4.